Charles Epstein (mathematician)

-Charles L. Epstein is a Thomas A. Scott Professor of Mathematics at the University of Pennsylvania, Philadelphia.
+Charles L. Epstein is a Senior Research Scientist in the Center for Computational Mathematics at the Flatiron Institute.
+He was the Thomas A. Scott Professor of Mathematics Emeritus at the University of Pennsylvania, Philadelphia.

-Research interests
+Research areas

-Epstein is an analyst and applied mathematician.
-His interests include microlocal analysis and index theory; boundary value problems; nuclear magnetic resonance and medical imaging; and mathematical biology.
+Charles Epstein is an analyst and applied mathematician.
+His research interests include partial differential equations, mathematical physics, boundary value problems, mathematical biology, population genetics, nuclear magnetic resonance and medical imaging, and numerical analysis; he has also worked in hyperbolic geometry, univalent function theory, several complex variables, microlocal analysis and index theory.

-Education and work
+Education and career

-Epstein was an undergraduate in mathematics at the Massachusetts Institute of Technology and graduate student at the Courant Institute, New York University, where he received his Ph.D. in 1983 under the direction of Peter Lax.
+He was an undergraduate in mathematics at the Massachusetts Institute of Technology and graduate student at the Courant Institute, New York University, where he received his Ph.D. in 1983 under the direction of Peter Lax.

-He did a postdoc with William Thurston before moving to the University of Pennsylvania, where he has been since.
+He was a postdoc with William Thurston before moving to the University of Pennsylvania, where he has been since.
 Epstein won a Sloan Research Fellowship in 1988.

-He is currently Thomas A. Scott Professor of Mathematics and serves as graduate chair of Applied Mathematics and Computational Science from 2008 to June 2019.
+He is currently a Senior Research Scientist in the Center for Computational Mathematics at the Flatiron Institute, New York City, and was the Thomas A. Scott Professor of Mathematics Emeritus at the University of Pennsylvania, Philadelphia.

 Awards and honors

-In 2014, he became a Fellow of the American Mathematical Society "for contributions to analysis, geometry, and applied mathematics including medical imaging, as well as for service to the profession".
+In 2014, Charles Epstein became a Fellow of the American Mathematical Society "for contributions to analysis, geometry, and applied mathematics including medical imaging, as well as for service to the profession".
+He was a co-recipient of the Stefan Bergman Prize in 2016.